GeorgeGkas-zz/WifiFactoryPass-GreekTool/README.md

 ##Installing Dependencies
-Aircrack suit comes installed in Backtrack/Kali Linux distros.
+Aircrack and Reaver suits comes installed in Backtrack/Kali Linux distros.
 For Ubuntu we have to install it using the following line:

-	sudo apt-get install aircrack-ng

-To install Qt Designer 4 we have to simply go to main download page and download it from there.
-(It is GUI installer, no trouble with terminal commads).
-[Qt Download page](http://www.qt.io/download/)

-To install PyQt4 we type the following line:

-	sudo apt-get install python-qt4
+	sudo apt-get -y install build-essential libpcap-dev sqlite3 libsqlite3-dev python-qt4 aircrack-ng

 #Acknowledgements